european-modelling-hubs/covid19-forecast-hub-europe/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# European COVID-19 Forecast Hub
+# European COVID-19 Forecast Hub - 2021/2024

+> [!NOTE]
+> This repository archives the forecasts computed from 2021 to the fall of 2024.
+To explore forecasts for the current season visit the new [RespiCast Covid19 repository](https://github.com/european-modelling-hubs/RespiCast-Covid19).

 We are aggregating forecasts of new cases and deaths due to Covid-19 over the next four weeks in countries across Europe.